Hyoochan/hyoochan.github.io/_posts/2026-06-06-linear-function-proof.md

 ## Conclusion
 Thank you for reading!
 I hope this post helped you.
 This post is written by 8th grade student living at south korea.
-Are you interested why this post is wriiten in english? because I want to go to USA for high school and university, so I am practicing english to go there!